bootic/redirector/README.md

 # Generic URL redirector

-Point your DNS to this app, and register redirects
+Point your DNS to this app, and register redirects.

 ## Setup